ava-labs/strevm/docs/invariants.md

 * While SAE does _not_ delay finality, it does adopt a notion akin to being safe (although from disk corruption) as of the last-settled block.
 To maintain (a) support for all API block labels; and (b) monotonicity of said labels; the SAE spec defines both the "safe" and "final" labels as the last-settled block.
 Although this slightly alters the definitions, it does not overload concepts so is in keeping with the *Guiding principles*.

 > [!NOTE]
-> These also provide an unambigous inverse, allowing for recovery from disk.
+> These also provide an unambiguous inverse, allowing for recovery from disk.

 ## Timing